 Credit: Vocal credit on "i"

-No idea who he is and couldn't pick him out of the seven million other Edwin Orellana's on the internet.
-Also, with the live, blues club-like atmosphere of "i" it's not surprising that tune has the most vocal credits.
+Sadly, I have no idea who he is and I couldn't pick him out of the seven million other Edwin Orellana's on the internet.
+Also, with the live, blues club-like atmosphere of "i," it's not surprising that the tune has the most vocal credits.

 Credit: Songwriting credit on "i"